Fractured Magic: Chapter Fifteen

 “It’s Evelyne!” the woman snapped, charging him again.

 Maebhe couldn’t watch.
-He was only injured because of her, because this Evelyne knew Maebhe was a weakness to exploit.
+He was only injured because of her, because this Evelyne knew that Maebhe was a weakness to exploit.
 She peered nervously over the wall just as Drys reappeared, their wings causing a gust of wind that blew her hair back.

 It was then the maranet realized what they were doing, how they planned to escape.
 She whipped around to shout at her remaining comrade, “Gather as many as you can and get down to the beach!”